 Even if baby doesn’t currently use them, baby may change her mind in a stressful situation.
 Or, you might be able to be a blessing to another mamma and baby by sharing.

 #5 Light Source

-Flashlight, head light or solar flashlight will do.
+Flashlight, head light will do.
 I really love the light, collapsible solar lanterns myself.
 You will need to see in the night to change diapers and find a new onesie when baby leaks.
 Please believe me.